 How are super benefits taxed?

 When an Australian retires, they encounter two types of tax-friendly super.
 Firstly, if a person withdraws part or all of their super benefits on or after the age of 60, they can expect to pay no super benefit payments tax or income tax on their super benefits.
 From the age of 60, tax-free status applies to lump sum super benefits or pension payment benefits paid from most super funds (with the exception of some super benefits paid from public sector funds) (see SuperGuide article Tax-free super for over-60s, except for some).

 Secondly, if a person starts a superannuation pension in retirement phase, then the earnings on the assets financing the pension are exempt from tax, subject to meeting certain conditions.
-This tax exemption on pension earnings applies regardless of age (although most individuals need to have reached at least preservation age AND retired to be able to start a super pension in retirement phase – for more information about preservation age see SuperGuide article Accessing super: What is my preservation age? or check out SuperGuide’s Retirement Age Reckoner: Discover your preservation age and Age Pension age .
+This tax exemption on pension earnings applies regardless of age (although most individuals need to have reached at least preservation age AND retired to be able to start a super pension in retirement phase).
+For more information about preservation age see SuperGuide article Accessing super: What is my preservation age? or check out SuperGuide’s Retirement Age Reckoner: Discover your preservation age and Age Pension age .
 For more information about retirement phase, see SuperGuide section Retirement phase (formerly called Pension phase).

 Important: Since 1 July 2017, the government has removed the tax exemption on earnings from assets financing transition-to-retirement pensions (for more information, see SuperGuide article Less tax, more super?
 A transition-to-retirement pension is no longer the answer ).
-Ordinary super pensions (that is, pensions in retirement phase) continue to enjoy a tax exemption on asset earnings, although since 1 July 2017, there is now a $1.6 million cap on the amount of super that can be transferred to pension phase (for more information, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap).
+Ordinary super pensions (that is, pensions in retirement phase) continue to enjoy a tax exemption on asset earnings, although since 1 July 2017, there is now a $1.6 million cap on the amount of super that can be transferred to retirement phase (for more information on the new cap, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap).

 Set out below are three important facts about super and tax that are rarely publicised: